Rise 360 Accessibility Conformance Report

 Rise 360 courses don’t trap keyboard focus in subsections of content.
 Learners can use keyboard navigation without getting stuck.

-2.1.4 Character Key Shortcuts (Level A 2.1 only)
+2.1.4 Character Key Shortcuts (Level A 2.1 and 2.2)

 Not Applicable

-Rise 360 output doesn’t use keyboard shortcuts.
+Rise 360 does not have keyboard shortcuts.

 2.2.1 Timing Adjustable (Level A)

-Also applies to Revised Section 508
+Revised Section 508

 • 501 (Web)(Software)